The Intent Gap

 In this pursuit, there is something self-referential.

 To find a concise way to express how intelligent systems find good models of the world, it may be necessary to first reason better ourselves: to structure our own thoughts more clearly.
-If we’re poor learners ourselves, we won’t be able to describe learning well.
+If we are poor learners, we will not be able to describe learning well.

-Category theory is a tool for exactly this.
-It’s a way to structure thought that is both general enough to allow us to reason about anything and also precise enough to avoid getting lost in meaning.
+Category theory is a tool for learning.
+It’s a way to structure thought; one which is both general enough to allow us to reason about anything, but also one precise enough to prevent us from getting lost in meaning.

 Could category theory be the formal theory of reasoning we’re after?